-Impetigo (pronounced: im-pe-TIE-go) is a skin infection common in children which most often occurs in the summertime.
-It is found in all parts of the world and is usually caused by bacteria that get into scrapes, cold sores, insect bites or patches of eczema.
+Impetigo is a skin infection caused by either Staphylococcus aureus (staph) bacteria or group A Streptococcus (strep) bacteria.
+It is more common in children than adults and most often occurs in the summer.
+Impetigo is usually caused when bacteria enter the body through scrapes, cold sores, insect bites or patches of eczema.

-In severe cases of impetigo there may be swelling of the lymph glands in the face or neck.
-This swelling will be accompanied by a fever.
+In severe cases of impetigo there may be swelling of the lymph glands in the face or neck, and your child may have fever.

 How is it spread?

 Impetigo is very infectious and spreads easily from person-to-person by skin-to-skin contact.
 For example, when someone touches the rash with their hand and then touches another person the infection can be passed on.
 Impetigo can also be spread by touching objects contaminated with the bacteria.
 It can take anywhere from 1 to 10 days for the rash to appear after you have been infected.

 You should practice good personal hygiene when a family member or someone you know has the infection.
 It is very important to wash your hands after touching the rash, as impetigo is easily passed on by hand-to-hand contact.
 For more information, see HealthLinkBC File #85 Hand Washing for Parents and Children.

 A child with impetigo should not share towels, clothes, face cloths, or personal items such as combs or brushes with anyone else.

 What if I think my child has impetigo?